OpenHD/OpenHD/OpenHD/ohd_telemetry/README.md

 # Developer information

+## Summary:
+This module deals with all (mavlink) telemetry, including the mavlink extended parameters protocol for changing settings.

+### Endpoints
+An endpoint (under src/endpoints) receives and/ or transmits a continuous mavlink data stream.
+We have:
+1) serial - the uart connection FC<->[AIR UNIT] and [GND UNIT] -> Tracker
+2) wifibroadcast - for transmission of telemetry data via the wifibroadcast link (provided by ohd_interface)
+3) udp - the connection openhd <-> qopenhd on the ground unit, preferred
+4) tcp - for creating a mavlink server on the ground / air, can also be used by GCS, not preferred but usefully in some networking situations.

+## OHDMainComponent (Component)
+Used by both the air and ground unit implementation, generates fire-and-forget mavlink statistics

+## XMavlinkParamProvider (Component)
+A bit dirty, uses mavlink extended parameters protocol to expose the settings for a specific openhd component (Air unit, ground unit, Camera1, Camera2)

+## AirTelemetry/GroundTelemetry
+Passes around all the mavlink messages via callbacks, exposes functionality for other modules to register mavlink extended parameters settings (e.g. camera1 gives all its settings to AirTelemetry and then is notified on changes via cb)

+## OHDTelemetry
+Wraps either an AirTelemetry / GroundTelemetry instance.

+# NOTE
+The code in here is much more complicated than one might hope, since the routing for example is quite difficult.
+However, you should be able to easily follow a stream of data by going through the callbacks in an IDE.

 ## Preconditions

 Transmission / receiving of telemetry data from the air/ground unit is separated from this module.